nanochess/transputer/README.md

     0
     C:Hora.p

-The disk images are built with build_f1.sh, build_f2.sh, and build_hd.sh and require some time for you to copy the files into the drives (from the emulated floppy disk to the emulate hard disk drive).
+The disk images are built with *build_f1.sh*, *build_f2.sh*, and *build_hd.sh* and require some time for you to copy the files into the drives (from the emulated floppy disk to the emulate hard disk drive).

 After you do some developing inside the hard disk drive image, you need a way to extract back the data, so I've developed the extractimage.c utility, in order to dump a complete hard disk drive image as a tree of files.